-- The Winners and Honorees of the EJK Award are announced every year on the second Tuesday in March.
+- The Winners and Honors of the EJK Award are announced every year on the second Tuesday in March.

 - The EJK Award Ceremony is held in early April at the annual Fay B. Kaigler Children’s Book Festival at University of Southern Mississippi

-- Winners, and Honorees receive a cash prize as part of the award.
+- Winners, and Honors receive a cash prize as part of the award.

 The EJK Award is administered by the EJK Foundation in partnership with the de Grummond Children’s Literature Collection*, at the University of Southern Mississippi (USM).
 The de Grummond is recognized as one of this country’s premier collections of children’s literature and is also the home of the Keats Archive.